itdxer/neupy/site/2015/09/07/password_recovery.rst

 .. code-block:: python

     >>> hamming_distance(str2bin(generate_password(20, 20)),
-    ...                  np.random.binomial(1, 0.55, 238))
+    ...                  np.random.binomial(1, 0.55, 240))
-    123
+    122

-Hamming distance is bigger than in previous example.
+Hamming distance is bigger than in the previous example.
-Almost 52% of the bits are different.
+Little bit more than 50% of the bits are different.
-The bigger difference between random binary vector and word is improve possibility to recover valid passowrd from the network.
+The bigger difference between random binary vector and string is improve probability to recover valid passowrd from the network.

 Recover password from the network
 ---------------------------------